networkandcode/networkandcode.github.io/_posts/kubernetes/access-control/2020-03-14-rbac-with-clusterrolebinding.md

 ---
-title: kubernetes > rbac with clusterrolebinding
+title: "kubernetes > rbac with clusterrolebinding"
-categories: kubernetes
+categories: "kubernetes"
 ---

 A cluster role binding could be used to bind a user with a cluster role which is bound to a cluster irrespective of